"You sold your soul to me to save your boyfriend's life. And how does this creep thank you? By running off with some...babe."

 Lucy in Someone Else's War, a young woman who has been with the LRA since she was six and has had at least one child born of rape.

-Johanna Mason from The Hunger Games.
-She was a victor of a previous Hunger Games, and because she refused to go into prostitution, she lost everyone she loves.
+Johanna Mason was a victor of a previous Hunger Games, and because she refused to go into prostitution, she lost everyone she loved.
 She appears cold and nasty, but is simply hardened from losing everyone.

-Katniss Everdeen Herself has shades of this after her father's death but gets much worse as the series goes on especially after her trip to the arena and becomes a more literal example during the events of Mockingjay with her role as the Mockingjay.
+Katniss Everdeen herself has shades of this after her father's death, but gets much worse as the series goes on, especially after her trip to the arena.
+She becomes a more literal example during the events of Mockingjay with her role as the Mockingjay for the rebellion.

-Attolia of The Queens Thief series.
-She is renowned by foreigners and even her own subjects, who are all dog-loyal, for being cold, ruthless, and unlovable.
+Attolia of the Queen's Thief series is renowned by foreigners and her own subjects, who are all dog-loyal, for being cold, ruthless, and unlovable.
 It’s heavily implied throughout the second book that this is due to her shattered childhood when her parents were killed—she was abruptly placed on the throne, humiliatingly forced to submit to a war between her power-hungry barons, driven into an arranged marriage with a man she hated, and earned the terror of her entire country by poisoning him at their wedding feast.
-She’s spent the years since unable to trust anyone, and even the one person she does actually trust to some degree (Relius) ends up betraying her.
+She’s spent the years since unable to trust anyone, and the one person she does actually trust to some degree (Relius) ends up betraying her.
 By the end of the third book, however, with her marriage to Gen, she’s started to undergo defrosting.

 Lori herself is somewhat subtly depicted this way.
 Mostly this comes out in her retellings of the "Aunt Dimity" stories in the introductory book.
 Under the terms of the will, Willis Sr. has her recount several of the stories, first to identify herself as the rightful heir, then as proof that she's researching the correspondence Dimity Westwood and her mother Beth left behind.
 She begins to notice that the versions she recalls have some telling differences from the tales as originally told in the letters—differences which reflect her own bitterness over her divorce and poverty, the robbery of her humble apartment, and the loss of her mother while she was living in another city.